 - Avoid talking about your personal life at work.

 However, there is no fool-proof way to avoid having an affair at work.
 Sometimes it’s premeditated, and sometimes it just happens.
-But if you feel an emotional connection to a colleague, other than platonic, you might want to consider letting the friendship cool off for a while and focus more on your relationship or marriage.
+But suppose you feel an emotional connection to a colleague, other than platonic.
+In that case, you might want to consider letting the friendship cool off for a while and focus more on your relationship or marriage.

 How do you tell if a coworker is in love with you?